michael-aguilar-web/michaelsite-v3/apex/fundamentals/speed.md

 - how fast can you rotate to the spot you want?
 - how fast can you loot?
 - how fast can you ... ?

+a player's **overall** skill is determined by how fast they are at all of the tasks in the game.

 note how I don't define it only as how fast they can get **kills** - while grinding raw mechanics is one way to get better at the game, there are plenty of other skills that are **just as important** to improve upon.